mirror/dd-wrt/src/router/krb5/doc/admin/install_kdc.rst

     shell% krb5kdc

-As with the master KDC, you will probably want to add this command to the KDCs' ``/etc/rc`` or ``/etc/inittab`` files, so they will start the krb5kdc daemon automatically at boot time.
+As with the primary KDC, you will probably want to add this command to the KDCs' ``/etc/rc`` or ``/etc/inittab`` files, so they will start the krb5kdc daemon automatically at boot time.